Aiuohall/OpenGL-Glut-Project/README.md

 GLUT (OpenGL Utility Toolkit) – For window management, input handling, and animation.

-##How to Run:
+###How to Run:
 You need a compiler or IDE to compile C++ code
-Opne the main.o file  to run the program.
+Opne the main.cbp file  to run the program.